bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.385897856517935in"} -->

 When you use fixed just be careful, the last option was to use bottom.
-And here what I\'ve done is I\'ve simply moved my navbar from the top to the bottom.
-But many times, with fixed content, this works out much better, because it doesn\'t cover up other things and at least take away the ability to scroll up and down and at least see them.
+And here what I&apos;ve done is I&apos;ve simply moved my navbar from the top to the bottom.
+But many times, with fixed content, this works out much better, because it doesn&apos;t cover up other things and at least take away the ability to scroll up and down and at least see them.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 282.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->